Q: Do I need a permit to finish my Seattle basement?

 A: Yes, usually.

-Finishing or remodeling the basement of your Seattle home can be one of the most cost-effective ways to add usable living space.
+Finishing or remodeling a basement in Seattle can be one of the most cost-effective ways to add usable living space without a full home addition.
 Whether or not you need permits from the City of Seattle depends on the scope of your basement remodeling project.
 For all but the smallest basement renovation jobs, you or the contractor(s) you hire will need to apply for three permits.
+Here’s our helpful guide to help you understand what types of Seattle basement permits you might need.

-Most building project in Seattle require permits, but there are some exceptions for very minor repairs and projects.
-According to the city of Seattle:
+Most building projects in Seattle require permits, but there are some exceptions for very minor repairs and projects.
+According to the City of Seattle:

 You don’t need a permit for minor repairs or alterations that cost $6,000 or less in any 6-month period.
 The $6,000 limit is based on fair market value of labor and parts, even if you do the work yourself.